emgong/double-takes/app/posts/2014-01-25-the-failures-of-intro-to-tdd.md

   <figcaption>Fig. 7 — A second child object is extracted to encapsulate any remaining behavior in the parent, the parent's test is then replaced with a test specifying the interaction of the two children.</figcaption>
 </figure>

-**Ouch.** It takes such rigor and discipline to maintain a clean codebase, comprehensible tests, and fast build times when you take this approach that it's no wonder few teams fall short of realizing their hopes with TDD.
+**Ouch.** It takes such rigor and discipline to maintain a clean codebase, comprehensible tests, and fast build times when you take this approach that it's no wonder why few teams ultimately realize their goals with TDD.

 ## A Successful Approach to TDD